fledge-iot/fledge/docs/rest_api_guide/03_RESTservices.rst

   - the assets that are ingested by the service,

-  - a count for each asset of how many readings have been ingested,
+  - a count for each asset of how many readings have been ingested, this is only applicable if the plugin ingests multiple assets

   - the name and version of the south plugin used